Men On Pinterest: Yea or Nay?

 Should more men be taking the Pinterest plunge?

 Why?
 What have they figured out that others haven’t?
 Well, perhaps they’ve found that the best recipes of all can be found on Pinterest, and that’s very true.
-But, potentially there’s more to it.
-That’s what we’re here to chat about!
-Should all male business owners be on Pinterest?
-I won’t make that argument here.
-However, it’s worth taking a quick read to ensure you’re positive about whether or not you should take the Pinterest plunge.
+But, potentially there’s more to the trend of men on Pinterest.
+That’s what we’re here to chat about.

 What other platform allows you to sit on posts before sending them out?
 Well, although this could be argued, it’s a stretch.
 Most cater to quick thinking and impulsive action.